(This post contains affiliate links. Read my full disclosure.)

 Social media dashboards are tools that help you tell, at a glance, what’s going on with your social media accounts.
 Bloggers can specifically use these tools for scheduling the publication of their blog posts across multiple social networks, conveniently responding when social media users engage with your content, and reporting back to you on the success of your blog promotion in social media.

 Hootsuite is the most famous social media dashboard that many use.
-This one let’s you schedule social media posts, monitor them, and collaborate with your team all in one place.
+This one lets you schedule social media posts, monitor them, and collaborate with your team all in one place.
 They even have a small service plan for single users.
-Keep in mind, however, that they only offer free 30-day trials, not a free-forever account.
+Keep in mind, however, that they only offer free 30-day trials, not free-forever accounts.

 Sprout Social does the same thing as the others, with a twist.
 On their website, they advertise that there are “social customer care” and “analyst” capabilities as part of their service.
 This is something special: after all, some customers use social media as a way to get customer service from brands, and analysts are critical to staying on top of the competition.